ethereum/ethereum-org/views/content/greeter.md

 #### Using Remix

 If you don't have Solc installed, you can simply use the online compiler.
-Copy the source code above to the [online solidity compiler](https://remix.ethereum.org) and then your compiled code should appear on the left pane.
-Copy the code in the box labeled **Web3 deploy** for both the `greeter` contract and the `mortal` contract to a single text file.
-Now, in that file, change the first line to your greeting:
+Copy the source code above to the [online solidity compiler](https://remix.ethereum.org) and it should automatically compile your code.
+You can safely ignore any yellow warning boxes on the right plane.

+To access the compiled code, ensure that the dropdown menu on the right pane has `greeter` selected.
+Then click on the **Details** button directly to the right of the dropdown.
+In the popup, scroll down and copy all the code in the **WEB3DEPLOY** box.

+Create a temporary text file on your computer and paste that code.
+Make sure to change the first line to look like the following:

     var _greeting = "Hello World!"